Swiss Confederation · family · Leads to settlement

 Overview

-Family reunification in Switzerland allows B and C permit holders to bring their spouse and unmarried children under 18 to Switzerland.
-The conditions vary: C permit holders have an unconditional right to family reunification; B permit holders must demonstrate adequate housing and financial self-sufficiency (no welfare dependency).
-The application must be filed within 5 years of obtaining the permit (1 year for children over 12).
-Spouses receive a B permit with work rights.
-After meeting integration and residence requirements, family members can progress to C permits independently.
+Family reunification in Switzerland allows B and C permit holders to bring their spouse or registered partner and unmarried children under 18 to Switzerland.
+The conditions vary: C permit holders generally have a stronger right to family reunification, while B permit reunification may be granted at the authorities' discretion.
+Sponsors must normally show adequate housing and financial self-sufficiency, and spouses may need at least enrolment in an A1-level local-language course if they cannot already communicate in the local national language.
+The application must generally be filed within 5 years (1 year for children over 12).
+Most family members other than parents or grandparents receive work rights.

 Guidance by nationality